complexlogic/flex-launcher/docs/configuration.md

 Entry4=Back;C:\Pictures\Icons\back.png;:back
 ```

+### Selected Icon Overrides
+The Selected Icon Override feature allows the user to define a different icon for the launcher to display when an entry is highlighted.
+To use this feature, name the path of the selected icon the same as the default entry icon path, but with a suffix of `_selected` (not including the file extension).

+For example, if the icon path for an entry is defined as `C:\icons\kodi.png`, then the program will check for the existence of `C:\icons\kodi_selected.png` and, if it exists, this icon will be shown when the entry is selected instead of the default.
+This feature allows the user to implement custom highlight effects such as glowing, color changes, etc. Flex Launcher's built in highlight can be effectively disabled by changing the `HighlightFillOpacity` setting to 0%.

 ### Special Commands
 Special commands are commands that are internal to Flex Launcher and begin with a colon.
 The following is a list of special commands:

 #### :submenu
 Change to a different menu.
 Requires a menu title as an argument.
-For example, the command ```:submenu Games``` will change to the menu ```Games```.
+For example, the command `:submenu Games``` will change to the menu `Games`.
 The argument must be a valid menu title that is defined elsewhere in the config file.

 #### :fork
 Forks a new process and executes a command in it without exiting the launcher.
 This is typically used in combination with a [hotkey](#hotkeys).
 Use this special command when you want to execute a command on your system for some reason other than launching a graphical application.
 Example use cases: